monimiller/pokemongo-galaxy-demo/README.md

 We imagine that our Pokemon Go data is potentially getting streamed into our data lake.
 For the purpose of this repo, we are using the CSV file as a snapshot in our stream that we can manually upload to our data lake ourselves.

-1. Create a S3 bucket with a descriptive name such as ```pokemon-demo``` .
+1. Create a S3 bucket with a descriptive name such as `pokemon-demo` .
 Use all the defaults.
 2. Download the CSV containing the Pokemon Go data. {INSERT CSV}
 3. Create three subfolders.
     - The first subfolder should hold the CSV contaning the Pokemon Go data.
-Suggested name: `pokemon_spawns`.
+Suggested name: `pokemon_spawns_csv`.
     - The second one should hold the Hive landing table that make up the land layer.
-Suggested name `pokemon_hive`.
+Suggested name `pokemon-hive`.
     - The third one should hold the Iceberg tables that make up the structure and the consume layers.
-Suggested   name: `pokemon_iceberg`.
+Suggested   name: `pokemon-iceberg`.
 4. Upload the Pokemon Spawns CSV into the corresponding folder.
 5. Create an AWS access key that will be used as the [authentication method for connecting from {{site.terms.sg}} to